-*I wrote this last year as I prepared myself to send my baby to kindergarten.
+*I wrote this a few years ago as I prepared myself to send my baby to kindergarten.

 “You are getting so big.
 Are you ready for kindergarten?”
 I asked my soon-to-be VPK (Voluntary Pre-Kindergarten) “graduate.”